 Searching for macros

-You can search Confluence content for anywhere a macro is used.
-To do this, just add
+You can search Confluence content to find where a macro is used.
+Start your search string with

-macroName: to your search and append the macro name after the column.
-For example, search for all excerpt-include macros:
+macroName: and type the macro name after the colon.
+For example, to search for all excerpt-include macros:

 For more information about

 macroName and other search fields, see Confluence Search Fields.